MMMarco02/Antarctic-MOAAP/README.md

 The Antarctic adaptation, including revised detection thresholds, domain configuration, and calibration for high-latitude dynamical and thermodynamical conditions, is the **core contribution of this repository**.
 All other scripts support the analysis performed in:

-> Muccioli, M. (2026). *Tracking and Interaction of Atmospheric Phenomena in Antarctic Extreme Precipitation*.
+> Muccioli, M. (2026). *Multi-Feature Interactions during Antarctic Extreme Precipitation Events: A Reanalysis and Polar-CORDEX Intercomparison*.
 MSc Thesis, ETH Zürich.
 Supervised by Prof. Andreas Prein (IAC, ETH Zürich) and Research Prof. Priscilla Mooney (NORCE / Bjerknes Centre for Climate Research (BCCR), Bergen).

 The calibrated framework was applied over the 2001–2020 period to **ERA5** reanalysis and three **PolarCORDEX high-resolution (0.11°) regional climate models**: HCLIM, MetUM and RACMO.